 There are a ton of baby products on the market that are a complete waste of money.
 However, there are basic newborn products that are probably on every mum’s shopping list at some stage but are in reality extremely shortlived, i.e. you won’t need them for more than six months after birth.

+This misunderstanding is definitely easy to come by.
 Infant or baby capsules are greatly emphasised by hospitals before discharging mum and baby.
 It is basically mandatory to have one installed prior to bringing baby home.

-However, capsules only have a lifespan of six months or so, after which most babies will outgrow it, or have enough head control to sit upright in a normal baby car seat.
+Capsules only have a lifespan of six months or so, after which most babies will outgrow it, or have enough head control to sit upright in a normal baby car seat.

 Granted, most infant carriers are compatible with prams, making it easy to transport your sleeping baby from car to pram without having to wake her.
 But why throw away $400 just for an item that only lasts six months, just for a bit more convenience?